theregoesmyeye/aibot/README.md

 # aibot

-This is a handy bot for Linux terminal.
+This is yet another handy GPT bot for Linux terminal.

 ## Use:
-move the script to PATH, and then use with:
+Make sure to use "chmod +x ai" to make the script executable, move the script to PATH, and then use with:

 ai "string to send AI"

+### Tested and working great on Termux.